United States • Born on December 23rd

 Julie joined Watsi on December 27th, 2016.
 53 other people also joined Watsi on that day!
-Julie's most recent donation traveled 8,500 miles to support Margaret, a joyful woman from Kenya, to fund debridement and skin grafting to heal her knee.
+Julie's most recent donation traveled 8,200 miles to support Ester, a patient young mother from Uganda, to fund surgery to remove her thyroid gland.

 Margaret is a 65-year-old woman from Kenya.
 She is a happy lady with two adult sons, whom she raised as a young, single mother.
 Margaret initially sought care due to excruciating pains in her knee and right leg.
 Her knee problems started back in late 2017, and she visited a health facility in her hometown, Kiambu, for medical attention.
 However, after that first treatment, her condition has only deteriorated.
 After visiting several health centers, she was referred to our medical partner's care center, Kijabe Hospital.
 In early October, she was reviewed by their orthopedic team, who recommended a total knee replacement surgery.
 Margaret underwent a knee replacement procedure and was finally discharged after a lengthy stay in the hospital.
 Unfortunately, during her follow-up clinical review visits, her doctors continued to discover infections and fluctuant swelling that require further attention and treatment.
 Margaret has undergone additional treatment including draining and debridement on the area that was operated on during her total knee replacement surgery.
 Now, she will need another debridement and skin graft procedure, in addition to a total knee implant hardware removal, to prevent possible infections that could result in amputation or even death.
 She is currently ambulating on crutches.
 In the past, Margaret relied on national health insurance funding to support her medical and surgical treatment costs.
 However, the money has been depleted over time, and they are unable to cover any additional surgical bills for her.
 Margaret does not work and has been relying on her sons for physical and financial support.
 They do not have have stable jobs and are responsible for monitoring her treatment and care.
 Margaret and her sons have tried to raise funds from friends and relatives, to no avail.
 They are appealing for financial help.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Margaret receive treatment.
 On November 4th, surgeons will perform a debridement and skin graft procedure to heal the infection and allow her to walk more easily.
 Now, Margaret needs help to fund this $1,185 procedure.
 Margaret shared, “I have been through a lot with this leg.
 Anytime it heals, the pain starts again.
 I can’t even sleep because of the pain.
 I appreciate any support you can provide."